silas/rock/docs/rock/index.md

 application should be run in development mode, and the second is to allow the running of arbitrary commands in the project environment.

-Unlike the other primary commands the run command doesn't come with a default definition; it's up to the developer to define one.
+Unlike the other primary commands, the run command doesn't come with a default definition; it's up to the developer to define one.

     runtime: php54